1. Background

 The participants had a particular impression of the PCR tests for COVID-19 diagnosis.
 Although before 2022, people in different countries were uncertain about the reliability of PCR tests when experiencing COVID-19-like symptoms (27), this study, along with others, showed that most people used PCR tests for COVID-19 diagnosis (28).

 Previous studies have shown that there are various public misconceptions about COVID-19 among people.
-For instance, a study by Carson et al. revealed that both policymakers and citizens held incorrect beliefs about how climate influences exposure to and transmission of COVID-19 (29).
+For instance, a study by Carlson et al. revealed that both policymakers and citizens held incorrect beliefs about how climate influences exposure to and transmission of COVID-19 (29).

 Additionally, other studies reported misconceptions such as the deadly nature of the novel coronavirus, the belief that hand sanitizers can completely destroy the virus, the notion that drying hands with a hand dryer prevents infection, and the perception of the COVID-19 vaccine as unsafe (30, 31).